 This project aims to give impetus and attention to Europe’s cultural-political discourses, questions and perspectives.
 With “Europe takes part!”, we want to spark debates – and go beyond words.
 The project consists of three parts:

-- At our digital summit on 29 April, we will foster exchange and discussions between cultural practitioners and politicians.
+- At our digital summit on 29 April, we gave a platform for exchange and discussions between cultural practitioners and politicians.

-- In our co-creative workshop series, we will develop digital tools to support arts and culture practitioners from across Europe.
+- In our co-creative workshop series, we are developing digital tools to support arts and culture practitioners from across Europe.

 - These tools will then be integrated into the European Hub for Civic Engagement.